 For several years South Ribble Borough Council has considered the building of a new Leisure Centre in the borough.
 A variety of potential schemes have been investigated and tested working with potential partners.
 The most recent iteration sought to build a new centre within the Cuerden area.
 Uncertainty around optimum site location, acquisition costs and inflationary pressures on construction costs have caused the Council to reconsider and explore the option of investment in the existing estate.

-The Council could choose not to support Leisure Local schemes across the Borough but instead has chosen to deliver against the Leisure Local ambitions of the Council’s Leisure Facilities Strategy through supporting schemes identified in the report which invests in our local communities and collaborates with partners to reach all our communities.

 Executive summary

 This report is about taking forward the ambitions of the Council’s Leisure Facilities Strategy adopted by the Council’s Cabinet in 2020 with particular regard to developing local Leisure facilities accessible to communities.
 The objectives of Leisure Local include: